jgrivera67/HiRTOS/README.md

 platform, all what it is needed is to implement the porting layer for the new target platform.

-## HiRTOS Z Formal Specification
+## HiRTOS Z Specification

 HiRTOS is formally specified using the Z notation.
-The Z specification of HiRTOS can be found [here](doc/HiRTOS.pdf).
+The HiRTOS Z specification can be found [here](doc/HiRTOS.pdf).

 ## Building and Running the HiRTOS Multi-core Sample Applications for ARMv8-R